Iancheung228/Iancheung228.github.io/_posts/2024-03-11-Batchnorm.md

 with torch.no_grad():
   bnmean_running = 0.999 * bnmean_running + 0.001 * bnmeani
   bnstd_running = 0.999 * bnstd_running + 0.001 * bnstdi
-# -------------------------------------------------------------

 # Non-linearity
 h = torch.tanh(pre_act)            # non linear layer
 logits = h @ W2 + b2               # output layer
+# -------------------------------------------------------------
 loss = F.cross_entropy(logits, Yb) # loss function
 ```

 ## First benefit: preventing dead or saturated units

-Many activation functions, including Tanh are a squashing function, this means Tanh will remove information from the given input to the function.
+Many activation functions used in a NN, including Tanh are a so-called squashing function.
+Squashing functions like Tanh removes information from the original input.
 Specifically, if the input value (in absolute value) is too big, Tanh will return  1/-1, which corresponds to the flat region in the tail end of the function.
 From a gradient point of view, if we land on the flat region, the gradient would be 0, and virtually this will stop any gradient flowing through this neuron when we try to update the neuron's weight.
 In other words, if the neuron's output (in absolute value) is too big, no matter how you perturb the value of the neuron, it will not have any impact on the final loss, and hence the neuron will not get updated.
 We call this a dead neuron.

 By adding a batch norm layer before the activation layer, we would force the input to take on a zero mean and unit variance distribution which prevents the landing on flat regions and subsequently dead neurons.